What’s the difference between CNC cutting and laser cutting?

 What's the difference between CNC cutting and laser cutting?
 In a nutshell, these two methods of cutting items differ mainly in the way the actual cutting is done.
-CNC makes use of a sharp-pointed edge or blade to do the cutting.
-Laser on the other hand relies on high heat to ‘burn’ through mostly metallic materials to cut them.
+CNC makes use of a router bit or blade to do the cutting.
+Laser on the other hand relies on high heat to ‘burn’ through different types of materials in order to cut them.

-Comparing and contrasting CNC cutting and laser cutting
+Comparing and contrasting the difference between CNC cutting and laser cutting

 • Cutting Methodology

-This refers to the way in which the actual cutting is done.
-As hinted above, CNC makes use of a sharp-pointed blade to do the cutting.
-Laser on the other hand utilizes the high heat to burn the materials and set the constituent parts apart from each other.
+This refers to how the actual cutting is done.
+As hinted above, CNC makes use of a cutting bit or blade to do the cutting.
+Laser on the other hand utilizes high heat to burn the materials and set the constituent parts apart from each other.

 • Cutting Speed

 When all factors are put into consideration, the laser takes a comparatively shorter duration of time to do the actual cutting.
-CNC does tarry considerably due to the need to pierce the surfaces using the cutting materials’ sharp-pointed blades.
-This explains why most hobbists prefer laser cutting to CNC cutting.
+CNC does tarry considerably due to the need to pierce the surfaces using the cutting materials’ cutting bits or blades.
+This explains why most hobbyists prefer laser cutting to CNC cutting.

 • Intensity